gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 -----
 Conditions for switch profile operation to work:

-1. All partition images of the profile types that you want to switch to must present in either:
+1. All partition images of the profile types that you want to switch to must present under either:
-- `(SD card)/wz_flash-helper/restore/stock` or
+- `wz_flash-helper/restore/stock` directory or
-- `(SD card)/wz_flash-helper/restore/openipc`
+- `wz_flash-helper/restore/openipc` directory

-2. All partition images must come with their sha256sum file in `<partition image>.sha256sum` format.
+2. All partition images must come with their .sha256sum file in `<partition image>.sha256sum` format.

 **Note:**
-- `restore_partitions` option must be disabled like the above configurations.
-If both `restore_partitions` and `switch_profile`are enabled, both operations would not be executed.
+- For switch profile operation to start, `restore_partitions` option must be disabled like the above configurations.
+If both `restore_partitions` and `switch_profile` are enabled, both operations would not be executed.
-- All partition images are verified with their sha256sum files before switch_profile operation starts, no need to worry a corrupted partition image.
+- All partition images are verified with their .sha256sum files before switch_profile operation starts.
+If one file fails the verification, no change would be made.
 - During switch profile operation, both the blue LED and the red LED would be blinking.